 Indirect Access Services

-If you're a payment service provider (PSP), we can help you to connect to us and, where appropriate, to connect directly to the UK's central payment system.
-Here you'll find information on the various ways you can connect to HSBC, how we charge for our indirect access services and what eligibility criteria we apply when offering services to PSPs.
+If you are a Payment Service Provider (PSP), we can help you to connect to us and, where appropriate, to connect directly to the UK's central payment systems.
+Here you'll find information on the various ways you can connect to HSBC Bank Plc., how we charge for our Indirect Access services and what eligibility criteria we apply when offering services to PSPs.

-If you are not already a HSBC customer and wish to enquire about HSBC's Indirect Access Services, in the first instance please contact our Indirect Access Team at: firstname.lastname@example.org
+If you are not already a HSBC Bank Plc. customer and wish to enquire about HSBC's Indirect Access Services, in the first instance please contact Akshat Saharia in our Indirect Access Team at: firstname.lastname@example.org

 Please include the name of your organisation, your contact details and a brief description of the type of Indirect Access services you are interested in.